Skip to content

 Initialize the migrations folder

-edgy --app myproject.main init
+edgy init

-This --app is the location of your application in module_app format and this is because of the fact of being framework agnostic.
+The optional --app is the location of your application in module_app format and this is because of the fact of being framework agnostic.

 Edgy needs the module automatically setting the instance (see Connections) to know the registry which shall be used as well as the application object.